wazts/seahawk/README.md

 This creates a sandbox with pip installed and allows you to control the packages used in the system.

 Next, install all the neccessary packages for the code to run.
 To do this use `pip` and the `requirements.txt`.
+Some of the packages require other libraries/packages on the system.

+	libpq-dev (Ubuntu/Debian) or postgresql-devel
+	python-dev

+After those are installed you can use the following to get the necessary packages.

     pip install -r requirements.txt